GaloisInc/daedalus/README.rst

     cabal install exe:daedalus --installdir=DIR \
                                --overwrite-policy=always

-This instructs ``cabal`` to build Daedlus and place a link to the binary in directory ``DIR``.
+This instructs ``cabal`` to build Daedalus and place a link to the binary in directory ``DIR``.
 The flag ``--overwrite-policy`` is optional and instructs ``cabal`` to overwite existing links with the same name.